timlabs/uscode/United States Code/TITLE 15-COMMERCE AND TRADE/CHAPTER 014A-AID TO SMALL BUSINESS/Sec. 657r.md

 * #### (5) Covered protege
   * The term "covered protege" means a protege of a covered mentor that is a Puerto Rico business.

+* #### (6) Covered territory mentor
+  * The term "covered territory mentor" means a mentor that enters into an agreement under this chapter, or under any mentor-protege program approved under subsection (b)(1), with a covered territory protege.

+* #### (7) Covered territory protege
+  * The term "covered territory protege" means a protege of a covered territory mentor that is a covered territory business.

 #### (e) Current mentor protege agreements
 * Mentors and proteges with approved agreement in a program operating pursuant to subsection (b)(4)(C) shall be permitted to continue their relationship according to the terms specified in their agreement until the expiration date specified in the agreement.